hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforUsers/Volumes/carrier-grade.dashboard.volume.instance.create.md

 <p style="font-size: small;"> <a href="/helion/commercial/carrier/ga1/install/">&#9664; PREV</a> | <a href="/helion/commercial/carrier/ga1/install-overview/">&#9650; UP</a> | <a href="/helion/commercial/carrier/ga1/">NEXT &#9654;</a></p>
 -->

-# HP Helion OpenStack&#174; Carrier Grade: Creating a Instance Using a Volume
+# HP Helion OpenStack&#174; Carrier Grade (Alpha): Creating a Instance Using a Volume

 Compute instances are virtual machines that run inside the cloud.
 You can create an instance directly from the  **Volumes** screen.